-Creators participating in the YouTube Partner Program can now share in the revenue from eligible cover song videos on YouTube, once those videos are claimed by music publisher owners.
-You will be paid revenue for these videos on a pro rata basis.
+Creators participating in the YouTube Partner Program can share revenue from eligible cover song videos on YouTube, once music publisher owners claim those videos.
+You'll be paid revenue for these videos on a pro rata basis.

-How to determine if your cover song video is eligible for monetization
+How to figure out if your cover song video is eligible for monetization

-This message will appear for videos that have been claimed through the Content ID system by the music publisher(s) who own(s) the copyright in the musical composition performed.
-Both new uploads and prior uploads may be eligible, so you can also see if your prior cover song video uploads are eligible by looking in the YouTube Video Manager.
+This message will appear for videos claimed and monetized through the Content ID system by the music publisher(s) who own(s) the copyright in the musical composition performed.
+Note that both new uploads and prior uploads may be eligible.

 - Videos that contain a commercial sound recording, such as an instrumental or karaoke recording